-On the average day, British adults spend around 55 minutes viewing video content via a PC or laptop - with two thirds (67 percent) of the content viewed being traditional formats: TV programmes and movies.
+On the average day, British adults spend around 55 minutes viewing video content via a PC or laptop - with two thirds (67 percent) of the content viewed being traditional formats: TV programs and movies.

-For those aged 18 to 24 years old, time spent viewing on a PC or laptop almost triples to 2 hours and 35 minutes per day, with nearly three quarters (73 percent) of that content comprising TV programmes and movies.
+For those aged 18 to 24 years old, time spent viewing on a PC or laptop almost triples to 2 hours and 35 minutes per day, with nearly three quarters (73 percent) of that content comprising TV programs and movies.
 This underlines the importance of content derived from linear broadcast channels.